Kobe child murders: Ayaka Yamashita

-On 16 March, at around 12:25, Azuma bludgeoned 10-year-old Ayaka Yamashita, a fourth-grade student of Ryugadai Elementary School, near a residential building in Ryugadai, causing her death the following week.
-Ten minutes after the attack, Azuma stabbed and injured a 9-year-old of girl with a 13-cm dagger outside of Tatsugaoka Park.
+On 16 March 1997, at around 12:25, Azuma bludgeoned ten-year-old Ayaka Yamashita, a fourth-grade student of Ryugadai Elementary School, near a residential building in Ryugadai, causing her death the following week.
+Ten minutes after the attack, Azuma stabbed and injured a nine-year-old girl with a 13-cm dagger outside of Tatsugaoka Park.
 The same day, Azuma wrote in his diary: "I carried out sacred experiments today to confirm how fragile human beings are...
 I brought the hammer down, when the girl turned to face me.
 I think I hit her a few times but I was too excited to remember."

-The following week, when Yamashita was declared brain dead, he added on 23 March: "This morning my mom told me, 'Poor girl.
+The following week, when Yamashita was declared brain dead, Azuma added on 23 March: "This morning my mom told me, 'Poor girl.
 The girl attacked seems to have died.'
 There is no sign of me being caught...
 I thank you, "Bamoidōkishin", for this...
-Please continue to protect me".
-As revealed in Azuma's manuscript "13 Years Imprisonment" ("懲役十三年"), "Bamoidōkishin" refers to an apparent deity, evidenced by the character 神 for "kami", whom Azuma claimed to have "created from hatred" in his childhood.
+Please continue to protect me."
+As revealed in Azuma's manuscript, "13 Years Imprisonment" ("懲役十三年"), "Bamoidōkishin" refers to an apparent deity, evidenced by the character 神 for "kami," whom he claimed to have "created from hatred" in his childhood.
 The manuscript details a contract which would end with Azuma serving thirteen years in prison for committing murders as part of a "crime pact" to pledge allegiance with "Bamoidōkishin" in exchange for forgiveness of the same crimes.

-On 15 May, Azuma stopped attending his third-year class at Tomogaoka Junior High School, after an incident two days earlier in which he had phoned a classmate for a meeting in the park and chipped some of his teeth by punching him in the mouth with his watch around the fist.
-His parents were regularly taking him to a children's psychiatrist during this time.
-The assault on the classmate was considered the high point in a number of other "eccentric delinquent acts" at his school, including stealing and burning other students' shoes, hitting people with a table tennis racket and slashing bicycle tires with a box cutter.
+On 15 May, Azuma stopped attending his third-year class at Tomogaoka Junior High School after an incident two days earlier in which he had phoned a classmate for a meeting in the park and then punched him in the mouth, chipping some of the classmate's teeth by wrapping his watch around the fist.
+Azuma's parents regularly took him to a child psychiatrist during this time.
+The assault was considered the high point in a number of other "eccentric delinquent acts" at Azuma's school, including stealing and burning other students' shoes, hitting people with a table tennis racket and slashing bicycle tires with a box cutter.